jdesbonnet/RFMxx_LPC812_PCB/README.md

 ## Common to RFM69 and RFM98 boards

-Leftmost column of 6 pins (from top): RESET, UART_TXD, UART_RXD, NC, ISP_ENTRY, GND.
+Leftmost column of 6 pins (from top to bottom): RESET, UART_TXD, UART_RXD, NC, ISP_ENTRY, GND.

-Second column from left of 3 pins (from top): SWD_CLOCK, SWD_DATA, NC.
+Second column from left of 3 pins (from top to bottom): SWD_CLOCK, SWD_DATA, NC.

 ## RFM69
-Three pin row above MCU (from left): 3.3V, GND, NC.
+Three pin row above MCU (from left to right): 3.3V, GND, NC.

 ## RFM98
-Three pin rwo at top-right corner of the board (from left):  3.3V, GND, NC.
+Three pin row at top-right corner of the board (from left to right):  3.3V, GND, NC.

 NC: not connect.
 SWD: serial wire debug.